 This catechesis in some parts of the empire could be three years!
 At the end of this process, the catechumens would receive baptism, confirmation and access to the Eucharist, hence, joining the Christian community.

-To be a Christian in the world has always been a challenge from the Lord Jesus, Who said to “take up your cross and follow me” (Matthew 16.24) and whoever commits to following Jesus but “looks back is not fit for the Kingdom of God.”
+To be a Christian in the world has always been a challenge.
+Jesus beckons us to “take up your cross and follow me” (Matthew 16.24) but whoever commits to following Jesus and “looks back is not fit for the Kingdom of God.”
 (Luke 9.62).

 In the wake of the so-called "Reformation," following the Council of Trent (1545-1563), the priests of the Fathers of Christian Doctrine and the laity of Confraternity of Christian Doctrine began a campaign of catechesis with the support of Pope St. Pius V and was officially moved to Rome by Pope Paul V in 1607.